Theatre Audition Tips

-Monologue and/or portfolio presentations and individual interviews with Theatre faculty will begin at 1:15 PM.
+Performance auditions and/or portfolio presentations with Theatre faculty will begin at 2:15 PM and will include individual interviews.

 Prepare one monologue, which may be classical or contemporary and should be less than two minutes in length, from a full-length published play.
 If you choose a monologue that you enjoy preparing and presenting, your audition will be more successful.